 The estate of a disabled Granite City girl who died from asphyxiation on Aug.
 25, 2005, filed a wrongful death suit against Maxim Healthcare Services and a nurse in Madison County Circuit Court Nov.
-3.attempting to change the tracheostomy tube ties alone;
+3.

 According to the complaint, Madison Falgout was fitted with a tracheostomy tube to assist her in breathing.

 Maxim Healthcare Services nurse Kristina Helms was allegedly attempting to single-handedly change Madison's tube when she allegedly unfastened the tracheotomy tube ties on Aug.
 26, 2005.

 "After unfastening the tracheotomy tube ties, defendant turned away from Madison at which time Madison coughed and the tracheostomy tube became dislodged from Madison's windpipe," the complaint states.